MICAT – MICA Admissions Test

 The Psychometric Test was indeed a relief for most students who have been passionately working hard for the same, and if any student would have attended the MICA Psychometric Workshop would have totally been able to sail through it as it was completely on the same lines.

 The Creative Writing Test was of the usual format with 4 pictures which tested on the skills to bring out the creativity within you to pass the gateway to their dream college, the Mecca of Marketing and Communications.
-The set of images were very interesting mix: a rabbit with a small gift box, earth with multiple location pins, a boat in river under green forest and a bunch of bicycle riders.
+The set of images were a very interesting mix: a rabbit with a small gift box, the earth with multiple location pins, a boat in river under green forest and a bunch of bicycle riders.

 The application form is available at this URL (click to visit)

 To apply for MICAT, candidates must have one of the following exam scores:

 Candidates will be called for MICAT irrespective of their scores, subject to their application form being complete and accepted by MICA.